 • Federal agency

 • 42: Medicare Secondary Veteran’s Administration

 • 43: Medicare Secondary Disabled Beneficiary Under Age 65 with Large Group Health Plan

 • 47: Medicare Secondary other liability insurance is primary

 • WC: Workers’ Compensation Medicare Set-aside Arrangement

 The MSP submenu option displays data regarding a beneficiary’s coverage that is primary to Medicare.
-However, the SPOT will only display active MSP data of which the Centers for Medicare & Medicaid Services (CMS) has been notified.
+However, the SPOT will only display active MSP data of which CMS has been notified.
 If no active data is available, the MSP option will appear grayed out on the screen as is the ‘Hospice/Home Health’ data in the above image.